 FAQ

-Which digital products are included under the Cyber Resilience Act?
+Which digital products are covered by the Cyber Resilience Act?

-The Cyber Resilience Act (CRA) applies to all products with digital elements placed in the European Union.
-This includes hardware and software that connect to a network, IoT devices, smart home devices, and remote data processing solutions.
+The Cyber Resilience Act (CRA) covers products with digital features sold in the European Union.
+This includes connected hardware and software, IoT devices, smart home products, apps, cloud-based services, and remote data processing systems.

 How are products classified under the EU Cyber Resilience Act risk tiers?

-Under the CRA, digital products are categorized into Default, Important Class I, Important Class II, and Critical.
-Classification depends on the product’s function, exposure to cyber threats, and potential impact on operational resilience.
+The CRA places products into four risk tiers: Default, Important Class I, Important Class II, and Critical.
+The tier depends on the product’s purpose, cybersecurity risk, and possible impact if attacked.

-What are the key reporting obligations for severe security incidents?
+What are the main reporting rules for serious security incidents?

 Are any products or sectors exempt from the EU Cyber Resilience Act?